US Banking for Pakistani LLC Owners: What Actually Works

 - An active business website with clear service descriptions

-- Existing revenue documentation (invoices, contracts, bank statements from other institutions)
+- Revenue documentation (invoices, contracts, bank statements from other institutions)

-- A US address beyond the registered agent — a virtual office with mail forwarding, or a physical office
+- A US address beyond the registered agent, like a virtual office with mail forwarding

-- Client testimonials or contracts with US-based businesses
+- Client contracts or testimonials from US-based businesses

-- A LinkedIn profile and professional web presence that corroborates the business narrative
+- A LinkedIn profile that corroborates the business narrative

 - Registered agent address as the only US presence

-- Vague or generic business descriptions ("consulting," "e-commerce" without specifics)
+- Vague business descriptions ("consulting" or "e-commerce" without specifics)

 - Inconsistencies between the application and publicly available information

-The reality: Pakistani founders in online communities report mixed results.
-Those with established freelancing businesses, SaaS products with paying customers, or demonstrable US client relationships have higher success rates.
-First-time LLC owners with no revenue history and only a registered agent address face high rejection rates.
-Mercury does not publish acceptance rates by country.
+Pakistani founders in online communities report mixed results.
+Those with established freelancing businesses, SaaS products with paying customers, or real US client relationships have higher success rates.
+First-time LLC owners with no revenue and only a registered agent address face high rejection rates.

 Wise Business

 Wise Business is the most consistently accessible option for Pakistani founders.
-This is not because Wise has lower standards — it is because Wise was built for international users from the start.
+Not because Wise has lower standards, but because the platform was built for international users from day one.

-Status: Wise accepts Pakistani nationals for personal and business accounts.
-Pakistan is listed in Wise's supported countries.
+Wise accepts Pakistani nationals for personal and business accounts.
+Pakistan is listed in their supported countries.

 What Wise provides: